AwaywithCharles/Island-Arcadia/README.md

 Published to the Public saturday 22 June 2019.

 <b>Backstory(INW):</b>
 <i>The Name is unimportant.
 Names are like anchors, they ground you to your current reality.
 Right now, Island Arcadia, is simply an island floating in the vast universe.
-A well-preserved island of wonders and enlightenments.
-The ambiance can change, granting one a humble and calm feeling.  </i>
+A well-preserved island of mysteries, wonders, and enlightenments.
+The ambiance can change, all from the toggle of a rock.  </i>

 For suggestions, recommendations, bug reports, and questions check out my discord: